BocaDoru/Hospital-Chain-Management-System/README.md

 ### 3. Doctor

-* The *Doctor* role can vizualize the informations, reports and the medical history for a selected pacient.
+* The *Doctor* role can visualize the informations, reports and the medical history for a selected pacient.
 * Doctors have two additional options in the Main Menu:
 1. **View Salary:** where the doctor can view his salary for a selected month based on his worked hours.
 2. **View Profit:** whre the doctor can view his profit raport for a selected month.